moll/vim-bbye/README.md

 Vim by default closes all windows that have the buffer (file) open when you do `:bdelete`.
 If you've just got your splits and columns perfectly tuned, having them messed up equals a punch in the face and that's no way to tango.

-Bbye gives you a `:Bdelete` (and `:Bwipeout`) command that behaves like a well designed citizen:
+Bbye gives you `:Bdelete` and `:Bwipeout` commands that behave like well designed citizens:

-- Closes and removes the buffer.
+- Close and remove the buffer.
-- Shows another file in that window.
+- Show another file in that window.
-- Shows an empty file if you've got no other files open.
+- Show an empty file if you've got no other files open.
-- Does not leave useless `[no file]` buffers if you decide to edit another file in that window.
+- Do not leave useless `[no file]` buffers if you decide to edit another file in that window.
-- Works even if a file's open in multiple windows.
+- Work even if a file's open in multiple windows.
-- Works a-okay with various buffer explorers and tabbars.
+- Work a-okay with various buffer explorers and tabbars.

 Regain your throne as king of buffers!